Table of Contents

 Punitive Approach to Addiction

 Since the 1980’s, the armed forces policy on alcohol and substance misuse has been a zero tolerance approach .
-Military discharge for alcohol abuse is the ultimate humiliation in the military culture and a very real possibility for those found to be struggling with an addiction.
+Military discharge for alcohol abuse is the ultimate humiliation in military culture, and a very real possibility for those found to be struggling with an addiction.
 Men and women in uniform will do everything possible to make sure this never happens to them.
 They’ll go to great lengths to hide all signs of drug or alcohol addiction, covering up telltale indications such as alcoholic smell and body odor.
 Admitting to a substance use disorder and a need for addiction treatment can result in the loss of everything important to them.

 Lack of Confidentiality Protection

 Confidentiality rules in the military are murky.
 In the words of a one-time Air Force lawyer who runs the National Institute of Military Justice, Michelle Lindo McCluer (as quoted by the New York Times), “Some exceptions to psychotherapists – but patient privilege in the military are so broadly worded, you can drive a truck through them.”